 Q: How are hemorrhoids diagnosed?

-A: External hemorrhoids can be diagnosed by a visual and rectal examination.
+A: External hemorrhoids can be diagnosed with a visual and rectal examination.
 To determine the presence of internal hemorrhoids, an anoscope may be utilized.
-If your hemorrhoids don’t clear up within a week, you may need professional assistance.
+If your hemorrhoids don’t clear up within a week, you may need professional assistance from a hemorrhoid specialist in Los Angeles.
 Rectal bleeding and pain indicate more severe cases, which should be promptly examined by a doctor.